 What to do:

-- Pre-marinate the meat at home using a mixture of soy sauce, BBQ sauce, Worchester sauce and spices at home.
+- Pre-marinate the meat at home using a mixture of soy sauce, BBQ sauce, Worcester sauce and spices at home.
 Prepare the cut vegetables at home.

 - Use stick or skewer to pierce through steak cube, followed by a mushroom, cherry tomato, yellow pepper chunk and so forth.
 Assemble the meat and vegetables in whichever order you prefer on the stick or skewer, and season well with spices.

-- Place kebabs over campfire or BBQ for at least 15 minutes to cook the meat well and brown the vegetables, rotating the stick or skewer to achieve even cooking.
+- Place kebabs over the campfire or portable BBQ for at least 15 minutes to cook the meat well and brown the vegetables, rotating the stick or skewer to achieve even cooking.